superlinked/superlinked/README.md

     .find(product)
     .similar(
         description_space,
-        # it is possible now to add descriptions to a `Param` to aid the parsing of information from natural language queries.
+        # You can add descriptions to a `Param` to aid the parsing of information from natural language queries.
         sl.Param(
             "query_text",
             description="The text in the user's query that refers to product descriptions.",